-With property prices increasing for the fourth consecutive month in February, the future lookedbright for landlords up and down the country.
-However, the explosion of the coronavirus outbreakwhich has now found its way to our shores has cast a huge shadow across the buy to let market, andandlords are left fearing the worst.
+With property prices increasing for the fourth consecutive month in February, the future looked bright for landlords up and down the country.
+However, the explosion of the coronavirus outbreak which has now found its way to our shores has cast a huge shadow across the buy to let market, and landlords are left fearing the worst.

 It is not just those letting through Airbnb that are braced for a drop income, however.
-Withuniversities across the country poised for potential closure, the student let market is also in a potentially perilous position.
-Many lecture theatres have already been closed with classes moving tovirtual environments in an effort to limit social contact between students.
-While many universitycampuses are still open, the future remains unclear with government intervention to close schoolsand holidays a very real possibility.
-With no need to remain on campus, many students are likely tomake the decision to return to the family home rendering their student accommodation surplus torequirements.
-Should this crisis drag on into the new academic year the prospects for studentlandlords could be catastrophic.
+With universities across the country poised to remain closed when the new academic term starts in the Autumn, the student let market is also in a potentially perilous position.
+Many lecture theatres were closed before the end of the last academic year, with classes moving to virtual environments in an effort to limit social contact between students.
+While the coronavirus crisis continues, many are preparing for this being the future for university education for the foreseeable future.
+With no need to be stationed on campus, many students are likely to make the decision to remain in the family home rendering their student accommodation surplus to requirements.
+Should this crisis drag on into the new academic year the prospects for student landlords could be catastrophic.

-Additional problems could also be on the way for landlords as the government has bowed to increasingpressure to provide tenants with protection should they default on their rent at this time.
-Emergency legislation has now put a complete ban on evictions for both social and private renters for a period of three months.
-This could leave landlords in a perilous position whereby they are faced with receiving reduced income from tenants, while their mortgage payments and other outgoings remainconstant.
+Additional problems could also be on the way for landlords as the government has bowed to increasing pressure to provide tenants with protection should they default on their rent at this time.
+Emergency legislation via the Coronavirus Act put a complete ban on evictions for both social and private renters for an initial period of three months until the end of June.
+This has now been extended and is set to end 25 March 2022.
+This could leave landlords in a perilous position whereby they are faced with receiving reduced income from tenants, while their mortgage payments and other outgoings remain constant.